esl/MongooseIM/doc/modules/mod_event_pusher_push.md

 ]}
 ```

+#### Advantages
+* Versatility: PubSub-less and PubSub-full mechanisms can be configured with different domains and
+  therefore give fine-grained control over the push notification handling
+* Takes advantage of the PubSub-less efficiency when told to do so
+* Fully compliant with [XEP-0357][] and therefore with most 3rd party client libraries
+* Ideal for migrations to PubSub-less deployments.

+#### Drawbacks
+* More complex configuration on the server side
+* Pays the PubSub performance penalty when the PubSub path is taken

 ## Plugin module

 You can also control the format of the "sender" of the push notification (which ultimately becomes